-For example, in FreePBX, you can use the report section for incoming and outgoing calls in a simple table as depicted below.
+For example, in FreePBX, you can use the report section for incoming and outgoing calls in a simple table, as depicted below.

-In this article, I want to show you how you can Create an Asterisk Server Dashboard in 10 Minutes.
+This article wants to show you how you can Create an Asterisk Server Dashboard in 10 Minutes.
 If you are here for the same reason, then follow along with my instructions step by step.

 Signup in PBXDom from the following link:

 When you confirm your account by the link sent to your email, you are redirected to the setup page on the PBXDom website.